History

 A Better World

-On the cover of the report to the Fifth Convention in 1905 was the inscription: Mir Kemfn Kegn Krankhayt, Fri-Tsaytikn Toyt, un Kapitalismus – We Fight Against Sickness, Premature Death, and Capitalism.
-Though united in their goal of building a better world, members were of many leftwing political stripes, and divisions within the left were mirrored in the Workmen’s Circle: Communist, Socialist, Anarchist, Social Zionist, Bundist.
-The first member expelled from the Workmen’s Circle was kicked out in 1901 for working on behalf of the Republican Party.
-But no matter their individual political affiliations, members of the Workmen’s Circle stood united for civil and human rights across the decades.
+On the cover of the report to the Fifth Convention in 1905 was this inscription in Yiddish: Mir Kemfn Kegn Krankhayt, Fri-Tsaytikn Toyt, un Kapitalismus – We Fight Against Sickness, Premature Death, and Capitalism.
+Though united in their goal of building a better world, members were of many leftwing political stripes, and divisions within the left were mirrored in The Workmen’s Circle: Communist, Socialist, Anarchist, Social Zionist, Bundist.
+The first member expelled from The Workmen’s Circle was kicked out in 1901 for working on behalf of the Republican Party.
+But no matter their individual political affiliations, members of The Workmen’s Circle stood united for civil and human rights across the decades.

 By 1920 the Workmen’s Circle had branches in 34 states.
 It could have been 35, but in Alabama the law required that all members of the order be white.
-We declined a license.
+We declined a license there.
+Branches spread across New England, including Boston, Worcestor, Springfield, New Haven, Portland, and Providence.

-In the 1930s, black sharecroppers in Arkansas asked a visitor, “Tell us something about this New York organization with that strange name – the Workmen’s Circle – that has helped us so generously.”
+In the 1930s, Black sharecroppers in Arkansas asked a visitor, “Tell us something about this organization with that strange name – The Workmen’s Circle – that has helped us so generously.”

 During the 1930s and 40s, this society founded by Eastern European Jews focused on fighting fascism in Europe, and worked to save political activists and Jews.
 In the aftermath of the Holocaust, we fought successfully to open the doors of the US to Displaced Persons.
 When the DPs arrived in America, Workmen’s Circle members were there to greet them in Yiddish and to help settle them into their new lives.